 What inspired Boeing to build the 727?

-Knowing they needed to sell a minimum of 200 aircraft to make the 727 a success.
-However, by December 1960, it had received orders for a total of 40 aircraft from Eastern Airlines and United.
-By the time the aircraft made its first test flight in 1963 orders were still well-below the break-even point.
+Boeing knew that it needed to sell a minimum of 200 aircraft to make the 727 a success.
+However, by December 1960, it had received orders for just 40 aircraft from Eastern Airlines and United.
+Even by the time the aircraft made its first test flight in 1963, orders were still well-below the break-even point.

-Despite calls from some politicians to ground the 727, Boeing and the flight safety board were adamant that nothing was wrong with the plane.
-The authorities did, however, come out and say that 727 pilots needed more training and that Boeing should modify the flight manual procedures regarding the final approach.
+Despite calls from politicians to ground the 727, Boeing and the flight safety board were adamant that nothing was wrong with the plane.
+However, the authorities did declare that 727 pilots needed more training and that Boeing should modify the flight manual procedures regarding the final approach.
 Despite reassurances that it was a safe aircraft to fly in, the aircraft fell out of favor among passengers around six months, until confidence in the aircraft returned.

 Boeing’s original production run was for 250 aircraft, but the larger 189-seat 727-200 proved vastly more popular than expected.
-In total, across all 727 varieties, Boeing built and delivered 1,832 of the jets, far surpassing the original target.
-After 22 years in production, the final Boeing 727, a 727-200F model, was delivered to Federal Express in September of 1984.
+In total, across all 727 varieties, Boeing built and delivered 1,832 of the trijets, far surpassing its original target.
+After 22 years in production, FedEx received the final Boeing 727, a 727-200F, in September 1984.

 By 2003 nearly all airlines had retired the loud, thirsty planes in favor of quieter, more fuel-efficient aircraft like the 737 and larger 757.
 Its last commercial flight took place in January 2019.
 Despite its accident-plagued early years, the 727 ended up being one of Boeing’s (and the world’s) best-selling airliner families.
 The US manufacturer will hope that a similar turnaround and redemption can happen for its recently-recertified 737 MAX.

 What do you make of the Boeing 727?
 Did you ever fly on one, and, if so, with which airline?
 Let us know your thoughts and experiences in the comments!